Inflation, recession and earnings among factors to drive U.S. stocks in 2023

 Investors are also concerned that corporate earnings estimates may not have fully factored in a potential slowdown, leaving more downside for stocks.

-Consensus analyst estimates project S&P 500 earnings to rise 4.4% in 2023, according to Refinitiv IBES.
+Consensus analyst estimates as of last week projected S&P 500 earnings to rise 4.4% in 2023, according to Refinitiv IBES.
 Yet earnings fall by an average annual rate of 24% during recessions, according to Ned Davis Research.

 GOODBYE, TINA?